OptimalBits/redbird/README.md

     		cert: certPath,
     		ca: caPath // Optional.
             redirect: true, // Disable HTTPS autoredirect to this route.
+            http2: false, //Optional, setting to true enables http2/spdy support serverModule : require('https') // Optional, override the https server module used to listen for https or http2 connections.
+Default is require('https') or require('spdy')
     	}
         bunyan: {Object} Bunyan options.
 Check [bunyan](https://github.com/trentm/node-bunyan) for info.
         If you want to disable bunyan, just set this option to false.
 Keep in mind that having logs enabled incours in a performance penalty of about one order of magnitude per request.
         resolvers: {Function | Array}  a list of custom resolvers.
 Can be a single function or an array of functions.
-See more details about resolvers above.
+See more details about resolvers above. serverModule : {Module} Optional - Override the http server module used to listen for http connections.
+Default is require('http')
 	}
 ```